Jennifer Wilber works as an ESL instructor, substitute teacher, and freelance writer. She holds a B.A. in Creative Writing and English.

 Get More Use Out of Your College Papers and Make Extra Money

 If you’re a recent college graduate, you probably have numerous research papers and other writing assignments sitting on your hard drive collecting dust.
 Now that you are finished with school, you will likely never look at these papers again and may be tempted to delete them to save room on your computer.
-But what if you could find a use for these papers, and possibly even make a little extra pocket money to put toward your student loans?
+But what if you could find a use for these papers and possibly even make a little extra pocket money to put toward your student loans?

 Though most HubPages writers are excited to write new and interesting articles for their readers, you may want to consider turning your old college papers and reports into articles as well.
 If you took creative writing classes in college, you may even consider using short stories or poetry that you wrote as part of college assignments as material for creating new articles.

-The Benefits of Creating Articles from Your Old College Papers
+The Benefits of Creating Articles From Your Old College Papers

 The main benefit of using your old college papers and reports to make HubPages articles is that you can quickly create a new article with minimum effort.
 Since the writing is already done, you have already done most of the work.
 You only need to format the article into multiple HubPages-friendly capsules, find or create relevant images, and possibly update the information in your paper if new information on the topic has been made available since you first wrote the paper.

-Depending on the topic of your paper, you may find that these articles become some of your best-performing Hubs.
+Depending on the topic of your paper, you may find that these articles become some of your best-performing ones.
 Current college students will be given similar assignments and will be researching the same topics, so your article will show up in their search results, giving you more traffic.
 Certain topics are covered in many different college courses, so you are sure to see more traffic to your articles every semester.

 If you are still paying off student loans, this is a great way to earn extra money to put toward your loans using work that you already did while in school.
 It also gives you more published work that you can reference in your online writing portfolio to easily share with others, such as potential employers or clients.